Crown of Creation

-Crown of Creation is the fourth studio album by the San Francisco psychedelic rock band Jefferson Airplane, released by RCA Victor in August 1968.
+Crown of Creation is the fourth studio album by the San Francisco psychedelic rock band Jefferson Airplane, released by RCA Victor on August 18, 1968.
 The album saw the band continuing their development of psychedelic music, emphasizing acid rock with science fiction themes.

 While failing to eclipse Surrealistic Pillow (1967) from a commercial standpoint, the album was a considerable success in comparison to its immediate predecessor, After Bathing at Baxter's (1967), peaking at No. 6 on the Billboard Pop Charts and earning a RIAA gold certification.
 Its two singles ("Greasy Heart", released in March 1968, followed by the title track in November) were modest hits on the Hot 100 chart.
 It was voted number 591 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).

 Background

 Jefferson Airplane's third album, After Bathing at Baxter's, had received warm reviews from the underground press but was a relative commercial disappointment after Surrealistic Pillow, failing to reach gold record status.
 Just prior to recording the follow up, the group had their manager and promoter Bill Thompson purchase a large 20-room, three-story, home at 2400 Fulton Street directly across from Golden Gate Park in San Francisco where the members would live communally.
 Costing $73,000, the home, known as "The Airplane House" or simply "The Mansion" included a refurbished basement with a built-in recording studio.
 The band became a tight grouping and much of their composing began at their new headquarters.
 The combination of individuals continued the experimentation and visionary lyrical compositions that made them quintessential in the San Francisco psychedelic rock scene.
 Writing was generally equal among the group members as they all took part in one or more tracks, with Marty Balin returning to the songwriting fold after his near-absence on After Bathing at Baxter's.